A Frustratingly Easy Approach for Entity and Relation Extraction: Related Work

-The closest work to ours is probably DYGIE and DYGIE++~\cite{luan2018multi,luan2019general,wadden2019entity} which builds on recent span-based models for coreference resolution~\cite{lee2017end} and semantic role labeling~\cite{he2018jointly}.
-The key idea is to share span representations between the two tasks with joint optimization.
-It is later improved by incorporating relation and coreference propagation layers to update span representations~\cite{luan2019general} and replacing LSTM encodings with BERT-based representations~\cite{wadden2019entity}.
-A more recent work~\cite{lin2020joint} further extends~\newcite{wadden2019entity} by incorporating global features based on cross-substask and cross-instance constraints.\footnote{This is an orthogonal contribution to ours and we will explore it for future work.} Compared to DYGIE++, our approach is much simpler: we use two independent encoders and do not use beam search or graph propagation layers.
-We will detail the differences in Section~\ref{sec:our-model} and argue why our simpler model performs better.
+The closest work to ours is DYGIE and DYGIE++~\cite{luan2019general,wadden2019entity}, which builds on recent span-based models for coreference resolution~\cite{lee2017end} and semantic role labeling~\cite{he2018jointly}.
+The key idea of their approaches is to learn shared span representations between the two tasks and update span representations through dynamic graph propagation layers.
+A more recent work~\newcite{lin2020joint} further extends DYGIE++ by incorporating global features based on cross-substask and cross-instance constraints.\footnote{This is an orthogonal contribution to ours and we will explore it for future work.} Our approach is much simpler and we will detail the differences in Section~\ref{sec:our-model} and explain why our model performs better.

-\paragraph{BERT for relation extraction} Earlier work explored a variety of neural network architectures for relation extraction, including convolutional neural networks~\cite{zeng2014relation}, recurrent neural networks~\cite{xu2015classifying,zhang2017tacred}, and graph neural networks~\cite{zhang2018graph}.
-More recent work uses pre-trained language models (LMs) such as BERT, built on deep Transformer encoders~\cite{shi2019simple,soares2019matching}.
-We follow this trend and also study the impact of different pre-trained LMs on final performance.